kheller18/data-structures-algorithms/questions/GIT.md

         + These config values are specific to that particular repository alone and can be accessed by passing `--local` to the `git config` command.This is the default config file that gets accessed and modified upon in case we do not specify any levels.

 28. What is a detached HEAD and what causes this and how to avoid this?
-    + Detached HEAD indicates that the currently checked-out repository is not a local branch.
+    + `Detached HEAD`: indicates that the currently checked-out repository is not a local branch.
 This can be caused by the following scenarios:
       + When a branch is a read-only branch and we try to create a commit to that branch, then the commits can be termed as “free-floating” commits not connected to any branch.
 They would be in a detached state.
       + When we checkout a tag or a specific commit and then we try to perform a new commit, then again the commits would not be connected to any branch.
 When we now try to checkout a branch, these new commits would be automatically placed at the top.
     + In order to ensure that detached state doesn't happen, =instead of checking out commit/tag, we can create a branch emanating from that commit and then we can switch to that newly created branch by using the command: `git checkout -b <<new_branch_name>>`.
 This ensures that a new branch is checkout out and not a commit/tag thereby ensuring that a detached state wouldn't happen.

 29. What does `git annotate` command do?
-    + This command annotates each line within the given file with information from the commit which introduced that change.
+    + `git annotate`: annotates each line within the given file with information from the commit which introduced that change.
 This command can also optionally annotate from a given revision.
     + Syntax: `git annotate [<options>] <file> [<revision>]`

 30. What is the difference between `git stash apply` vs `git stash pop` command?
-    + `git stash pop` command throws away the specified stash (topmost stash by default) after applying it.
+    + `git stash pop`: throws away the specified stash (topmost stash by default) after applying it.
-    + `git stash apply` command leaves the stash in the stash list for future reuse.
+    + `git stash apply`: leaves the stash in the stash list for future reuse.
 In case we wanted to remove it from the list, we can use the `git stash drop` command.
     + `git stash pop = git stash apply + git stash drop`

 31. What command helps us know the list of branches merged to master?
-    + `git branch --merged` helps to get the list of the branches that have been merged into the current branch.
+    + `git branch --merged`: helps to get the list of the branches that have been merged into the current branch.
       + Note: `git branch --no-merged` lists the branches that have not been merged to the current branch.

 32. How will you resolve conflict in Git?
     + Conflicts occur whenever there are multiple people working on the same file across multiple branches.
 In such cases, git won't be able to resolve it automatically as it is not capable of deciding what changes has to get the precedence.